devonhk/vlc-gif-creator/README.md

 I wrote this tool because I wanted to create gifs quickly and efficiently.
 This tool allows you to effortlessly create gifs from VLC.
 Big shoutout to [moviepy](https://github.com/Zulko/moviepy).
 I wouldn't have thought of writing this tool if it was not for that library.
-Unfortunately it isn't maintained anymore.

 #### How it works
 You start by playing a video in VLC.
 Whenever you see a scene that you like, you hit the action key